 - Hold a JKA England qualification / coaching assessment

-- Be first aid trained
+- Be trained in first aid

 - Have undertaken a safeguarding course or workshop

-- Have a DBS Enhanced Disclosure
+- Have an DBS Enhanced Disclosure

 All of the above are renewed every 1-3 years as appropriate.

-Karate classes are held at schools, leisure facilities and shopping centres which are sometimes open to the public.
+Karate classes are held at schools, leisure facilities and shopping centres which are sometimes open to the general public.
 If you are bringing young children, your duty of care should remain the same as anywhere else.
-We recommend they visit the toilet before the session is due to start and that they remain inside the training hall for the duration.
+We recommend they visit the toilet before a session is due to start and that they remain inside the training hall for the duration.
 If they need to go whilst a lesson is in progress it’s not a problem but they should raise their hand and inform the instructor before leaving the class.
 A parent or guardian should accompany young children.

 Family members are welcome to stay and observe our classes as long as they do not cause distraction.
 Mobile phones should be switched to silent and conversations taken outside the dojo.